Giacomo Ricci: GP2 Series

 Ricci received his GP2 Series call-up in 2008 to replace the injured Michael Herck in the David Price Racing team for the first few rounds of the championship, because the Belgian-Romanian driver had broken his wrist in the preceding GP2 Asia Series.
 His team-mate was Brazilian Diego Nunes.
 He was replaced by Andy Soucek after the first two rounds of the championship as Herck continued to recover.

 Ricci then competed in the first round of the 2008–09 GP2 Asia Series season for the Trident Racing team.
 He was then replaced by Alberto Valerio, so he moved back to DPR for the second round onwards, where he in turn replaced Yuhi Sekiguchi.

 Ricci continued with DPR into the 2009 GP2 Series season, teaming up with Herck this time, as he did in the Asia Series.
 Ricci struggled with reliability, finishing only three of the seven races he started and was replaced for the Nürburgring rounds by ex-IndyCar Series racer Franck Perera.

 Ricci returned for the 2009–10 GP2 Asia Series season and after a double retirement at the first Abu Dhabi round, Ricci scored his first ever GP2 points in either the main series or the Asia Series, after finishing fifth in the second Abu Dhabi feature race.
 He added his first podium the following day, finishing third behind team-mate Herck and race-winner Davide Valsecchi during the sprint race.
 His first victory came in the final race of the season, leading from lights-to-flag in Bahrain.
 With this result, he sealed third place in the championship both for himself, and his team.

 Ricci remained with DPR for the 2010 main series, and scored his first points finish with second place in the first race of the season.
 He then endured an eleven-race, non-scoring streak, but a stronger weekend in Hungary culminated in his maiden main series win in the sprint race.
 However, he was replaced by compatriot Fabrizio Crestani thereafter.
 He still finished in thirteenth place in the drivers' championship despite missing the final six races on the calendar.

 After spending most of 2011 without a drive, Ricci returned to the GP2 Series for the non-championship races in Abu Dhabi that concluded the season.
 Driving for Super Nova Racing alongside compatriot Fabio Onidi, he finished 11th and 23rd in the two races.

 International GT Open

 Ricci also competed in the GTA and GTS classes of the International GT Open championship in 2008.

 Auto GP

-The withdrawal of the Super Nova team from the GP2 Series hampered Ricci's hopes to remain in the category, so for 2012 he returned to the Euroseries 3000 (now rebranded as the Auto GP) to compete in selected events for the Austrian Zele Racing team.
+The withdrawal of the Super Nova team from the GP2 Series hampered Ricci's hopes to remain in the category, so for 2012, he returned to the Euroseries 3000 (now rebranded as the Auto GP) to compete in selected events for the Austrian Zele Racing team.

-He is currently the team manager of Trident Racing.
+Ricci is currently the team manager of Trident Racing.